open-telemetry/oteps/text/0156-columnar-encoding.md

 ```

-The `sub_stream_id` attribute is a unique identifier for a sub-stream of `BatchArrowRecords` sharing the same schema inside
+The `schema_id` attribute is a unique identifier representing the schema of the Arrow Record present in the
-the scope of the current stream.
+`ArrowPayload`.
 This id will be used receiver side to keep track of the schema and dictionaries for a
 specific type of Arrow Records.
-See the [Substream Id generation](#substream-id-generation) section for more information
+See the [Schema Id generation](#schema-id-generation) section for more information
 on the implementation of this identifier.

 The `ArrowPayloadType` enum specifies the `type` of the payload.